earchibong/devops_projects/nginx_load_balancer.md

-# Horizontal Scalability With NginX And SSL/TLS Encryption
+# Load Balancer With NginX And SSL/TLS Encryption

 This project consists of two parts:
 - Configure Nginx as a Load Balancer